“When we passed the Affordable Care Act, I told President Obama it was a big deal – or something to that effect.”

 - Premium tax credits will be calculated to help more families afford better coverage with lower deductibles.
 Because the premium tax credits will now be calculated based on the price of a more generous gold plan, families will be able to purchase a plan with a lower deductible and lower out-of-pocket spending.
 That means many families will see their overall annual health care spending go down.

 The Biden Plan has several additional proposals aimed directly at cutting the cost of health care and making the health care system less complex to navigate.
-The Biden Plan will:
+As President, Biden will:

 - Tackle market concentration across our health care system.
 The concentration of market power in the hands of a few corporations is occurring throughout our health care system, and this lack of competition is driving up prices for consumers.
 The Biden Administration will aggressively use its existing antitrust authority to address this problem.